Equality and Diversity

 As part of International Women's Day, we have focused on the life of Beatrix Potter.
 We have enjoyed reading and looking at the books she wrote.
 Our favourite story is the one about 'The Tale of Peter Rabbit."
 A very naughty bunny who goes into Mr McGregor's garden and eats all of his vegetables."
 We have created our very own storybooks about Peter Rabbit just like Beatrix did all those years ago.
 We were sad to learn that nobody wanted to make her books so she made them herself.
 What a strong and brave woman she was!

 We have also learnt that Beatrix had a passion for the countryside and being outside.
 She loved nature!
 You would often find her surrounded by plants and animals and she love to draw and paint them.
 We have enjoyed using watercolours to paint pictures just like Beatrix did.
 That is why all of her books are about animals that you can find in the Lake District.
 Beatrix especially liked to draw mushrooms and toadstools and her paintings contributed to a deeper understanding about the world of these.
-We have enjoyed looking carefully at the vegetables that grew in Mr McGregor's garden and completed some observational drawings.
+We have also enjoyed looking carefully at the vegetables that grew in Mr McGregor's garden and completed some observational drawings.

 She had lots of animals on her farm in the Lake District where she farmed and looked after Herdwick Sheep.
 Herdwick sheep have grey bodies and pretty white faces.
 Beatrix was passionate about farming and the land in the district that she brought lots of it and then gave it to the National Trust so we can still enjoy the beauty of her countryside today!